Azerbaijan Red Crescent Society sends humanitarian aid to Armenian residents of Karabakh (update)

 BAKU, Azerbaijan, August 29.
-Azerbaijan Red Crescent Society sends humanitarian aid to people of Armenian origin living in Karabakh, President of the Azerbaijan Red Crescent Society Novruz Aslan told reporters, Trend reports.
+Azerbaijan Red Crescent Society sends humanitarian aid to people of Armenian origin living in Karabakh, President of the Azerbaijan Red Crescent Society Novruz Aslan told journalists, Trend reports.

 "Our humanitarian cargo will be sent today.
 We will head along the Aghdam-Khankendi road.
 Initially, 40 tons of flour products will be sent.
 This step will be positively received by the residents of Armenian origin living in Khankendi and the international community," he emphasized.